BobJWalker/RandomQuotes-K8s/Readme.md

 This is a sample application deploy to Kubernetes.
 It's a good first application as it has no other components, but has an environment variable you can use to practice secrets on.

 The docker image is built using a GitHub action and it is pushed to Docker Hub.
-You can find the docker repository here: https://hub.docker.com/r/octopussamples/randomquotes-k8s/tags
+You can find the docker repository here: https://hub.docker.com/r/bobjwalker99/randomquotes-k8s/tags

 # Configuration

 The docker image, manifest files, and variables will be provided to you.
-You need to provide a k8s cluster, octopus instance, and worker.

 ## 1. Install K8s
 Install ONE of the following on a VM or locally!